| | | | | |

 Sim-Lab offers their own S1 Enduro bucket seat alongside a partnership with Sparco for higher-end options.
 The S1 Enduro is designed for the GT racing posture – upright and supportive for long stints.
 They also sell Sparco seats (GP, Pro 2000 QRT, Grid Q, R333) which are genuine motorsport seats, not gaming chairs with a racing brand on them.
 That distinction matters.

-If you’re buying a Mercedes-AMG cockpit, they offer a matching seat and mounting kit.
-Otherwise, the S1 Enduro at $299-$399 is genuinely good value for a purpose-built sim racing seat, and the Sparco options step up from there if you want the full motorsport experience.
+Mercedes-AMG cockpit buyers get a matching seat and mounting kit option.
+For everyone else, the S1 Enduro at $299-$399 is solid value – purpose-built for sim racing, not a gaming chair rebranded.
+Sparco options are there if you want proper motorsport hardware.

 products per page